Regular people should be

 Join Be The Runner for a fun, challenging strength workout for "seniors" and "pre-seniors" (anyone over 40).
 We are currently meeting Monday, Wednesday, and Friday at 7AM on the big lawn area at Crab Cove park in Alameda (email me to confirm location) and work our way through a strength circuit that I will change each week.
 We'll use some simple exercise tools, as well as our own weight.
 Interested?
 Click HERE for the flyer with all of the details, or here to email me to let me know or to ask questions or to get on the email list to be notified of weather-related cancellations!
-NOTE: There will be no classes on September 2 or 5.
-Classes will resume on September 7.
+NOTE: There will be no classes on September 12 or 14.
+Classes will likely resume on September 16, but email to confirm.

 The cost is $7 per class on a drop-in basis.
 But you can get a discounted price by buying several classes in advance.
 If you wish to buy 6 classes in advance, the price is $36, or $6 per class.
 If you wish to buy 12 classes in advance, the price is $60.
 If the class starts to regularly fill up, I will offer a reservation system for an additional $1 per class.
 To purchase classes in advance, you can either pay by cash or credit card in person at the class or you can pay using your PayPal account or a credit card by clicking on the applicable button below.

 For a "6-Pack" of Strength Classes...